 UNCLE SHUCKS DAWSONVILLE

 Grab your family and friends!
 Leave the house, television, and video games behind, and come GET LOST in their 8.5 acre corn maze!
 While you’re making your way through the maze, you can try to solve clues that help you find your way out!
+Come at night as well!
 To start the maze, you can slide down a 30-foot slide or simply walk in!
 Entrance to corn maze closes at 10:15 pm.
 706.769.0627

 Pumpkin Patch opens early October.
 The pumpkin patch raises funds for children’s ministries.
 AMO loves the variety of pumpkins this patch has to offer and the location is right in downtown Alpharetta!
 Weeknights 5-8 pm, Saturdays 10 a.m. – 6 pm and Sunday 11 a.m. – 6 pm Facebook